-Kevin Blackwood is a graduate student, adjunct instructor, and karst geoscientist who is actively involved in research concerning hydrogeology, geomorphology, geochemistry, and geophysics.
-He is also involved in minor studies involving subterranean and aquatic ecosystems.
+Kevin Blackwood, M.S., is an adjunct professor, and karst geoscientist who is actively involved in research concerning hydrogeology, geomorphology, geochemistry, and geophysics.
+He is the chairman of the Geology Section of the Oklahoma Academy of Science, and is also involved in minor studies involving subterranean and aquatic ecosystems.
 He is currently engaged in research involving the karst of the Arbuckle Mountains, geothermal features in the western United States, and select coastal karst and reef systems of the Greater Caribbean Basin.
 To date, he has more than 20 publications on his research in books, journals, and conference proceedings.
 He is an active reader and bibliophile, hoarding literature relevant to his research interests in order to stay in the forefront of scientific understanding in his fields of interest.

 Assistant professor- Political Science and Legal Studies

 Assistant professor- Political Science and Legal Studies East Central University